jcugnoni/Fractal-Cortex/README.md

 **🌉Bridging the Gap**

 The observations listed above prompted an investigation into the needs of 3D printing practitioners across different industries.
-The result was the development of both the Fractal Cortex slicer and the Fractal 5 Pro printer.
+The result was the development of both the Fractal Cortex slicer and the [Fractal 5 Pro](https://github.com/fractalrobotics/Fractal-5-Pro) printer.

 # 🔎Product-Market Fit
 Dozens of potential customers were interviewed to determine 3D printing needs, budgets, and expectations across different industries.
 This process helped inform and focus design decisions.

 **🔑Key Customer Needs Translated to Design Decisions**

-Our response to the customer interviews was to design an accessible product package (hardware & software) that addressed the shortfalls of 3-axis FDM while still being easy to use.
+My response to the customer interviews was to design an accessible product package (hardware & software) that addressed the shortfalls of 3-axis FDM while still being easy to use.

   - Control over orthotropic strength, less waste material, reduced post-processing risk ➡️ 5-Axis
   - Ease of maintenance, clean setup ➡️ FDM, removable build surface, full-size front and side doors